ArtemShiryaev/Thesis_Butterfly_Robot/README.md

 ## Files

 - `butterfly_real_data.m`: MATLAB script to process real data from the Butterfly Robot experiments.
 The script reads experimental datasets, processes the data, and computes optimal system parameters based on frequency response analysis.
-(For details, see the experimental data processing and model recalibration section of the thesis)&#8203;:contentReference[oaicite:0]{index=0}.
+(For details, see the experimental data processing and model recalibration section of the thesis).

 - `synthetic_data.m`: MATLAB script to generate synthetic datasets for model testing.
 It simulates different system responses to various input frequencies and helps estimate dynamic parameters using grey-box modeling techniques&#8203;:contentReference[oaicite:1]{index=1}.

-- `Simulink_1.slx` and `Simulink_2.slx`: Simulink models used to simulate the robot's dynamic behavior with friction.
+- `Simulink`: Simulink model used to simulate the robot's dynamic behavior with friction.

 ## Prerequisites